bokkypoobah/TopSecrets/README.md

 ---

-## Preparing The Shamir39 Read-Only Raspberry Pi MicroSD Card
+## Build Read-Only Offline Shamir39 Device

 Insert the card you prepared in the previous section into the Raspberry Pi, and connect your monitor, mouse and power supply.